ChangWynn/CV/README.md

 - Working with databases.
 - Utilising Git and GitHub for version control and collaboration.
 - Problem-solving and debugging.
-- Deploying and maintaining the software solution.
+- Deploying and maintaining software solutions.
 - Applied popular methodologies and practices:
     - Object-Oriented Programming (OOP)
     - Test-Driven Development (TDD)